andrewh1978/px-deploy/assets/pds-petclinic/README.md

 You can also see the Deployment Target and the Postgres Deployment on PDS

 ### 4. uninstall
-login to master node and run

-`/px-deploy/scripts-delete/pds-petclinic.sh`

-This will remove the postgres DB and k8s cluster from PDS.

-Then youre safe to run "px-deploy destroy..."
+Deletion of pds-petclinic and pds-system deployments will be done by "px-deploy destroy"

 ## known issues / limitations
 This template is currently designed for k8s/EKS/OCP4 clusters being deployed on aws